Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 To the outside eye, these actions might seem harmless or unintentional.
 But for the person excluded and their team, the impact can be devastating.

-Work-wise, it undermines productivity, innovation, and commitment.
+On the job, it undermines productivity, innovation, and commitment.
 Entire teams feel the ripple effects through fractured collaboration, employee relations, and morale.
 Even subtle exclusion can shred workplace culture if left unchecked.

 What Does Exclusion Look Like?